Jericó’s New Religion: Food

 And when the sisters aren’t making their delicious butter cookies, they’re making wine.

-Sister Helena, who attended us from behind the grate, told us the sister who makes the wine couldn’t to talk to us and we certainly weren’t allowed in the cloisters, so we we just had to pick from the couple of varieties of wine a random.
+Sister Helena, who attended us from behind the grate, told us the sister who makes the wine couldn’t to talk to us and we certainly weren’t allowed in the cloisters, so we just had to pick from a couple of varieties of wine a random.
 At 20,000 COP for 750 mL, cheaper than most wines here in Colombia, we couldn’t go wrong.

 To get some of your own, head over to the convent, ring the doorbell inside (the front door should be open), and ask.
 You’ll be glad you did.
 It’s open daily from 9 -11:45 a.m. and 3-5 p.m.

 It was only when we set foot in Jericó that we learned that Colombia has been producing cardamom for over thirty years.
 We could smell it!